lorainemg/obsidian-vaults/Machine Learning Engineering for Production (MLOps)/Introduction to Machine Learning in Production/Week 3 Data Definition and Baseline/Define Data and Establish a Baseline/Unstructured vs Structured Data.md

 ## Structured Data
 - May be more difficult to obtain more data.
-- Human labeling may not bo possible (with some exceptions)
+- Human labeling may not be possible (with some exceptions)

 ## Referencias
 [[Major Types of Data Problems]]